pinkstack/pinkstack-rsvp/README.md

 [![rsvp-feeder-shield][rsvp-feeder-shield]][rsvp-feeder-docker-hub]

-Purpose of this micro-service is to connect to [Meetup.com RSVPs WebSocket][meetup-com-rsvp-ws] and pipe the data to Kafka topic.
+Purpose of this service is to connect to [Meetup.com RSVPs WebSocket][meetup-com-rsvp-ws] and pipe the data to a Kafka topic.
 The feeding is done with a AVRO backed schema using Kafka's Schema Registry.

 The service needs the following environment variables